Teaneck High Net-Worth Divorce Lawyer

 Prenuptial Agreements and High Net-Worth Divorce

 If the couple has a valid prenuptial agreement, instead of the courts determining distribution, the terms of the divorce will generally be handled by the terms of the contract.
 However, there may be cases where a prenup is invalid, and then any assets not considered “separate property” are part of the marital estate.
-A Teaneck high net-worth lawyer would examine a prenup when advising a client with substantial assets.
+A skilled lawyer would examine a prenup when advising a client with substantial assets.

 Separate Property Versus the Marital Estate

 If there is no marital agreement, an attorney who works with wealthy divorce cases could assess the whole marital financial picture and help determine which assets are separate from the marital estate.
 There are two scenarios to consider in making these determinations.

 What Happens When One Individual Brings Wealth to the Marriage?

 One party may come to the marriage with substantial assets, particularly in cases of second or third marriages.
 While a valid prenuptial agreement is the best course in this event, absent that the law generally provides that wealth one brings to the marriage remains “separate property.”
 However, there are exceptions and subtle distinctions to that rule.

 If one partner owns a house and the couple moves into this house as a primary residence, the property might be considered marital property for purposes of equitable distribution.
-In the case of one high net-worth partner, the issues become more complex and it may be necessary to work with a dedicated attorney.
+In the case of one high net-worth partner, the issues become more complex and it may be necessary to work with a dedicated Teaneck divorce attorney.
 When couples build wealth while married, generally, all these assets are considered part of the marital estate but inheritance generally falls outside the marital estate.

 The Complexities of High Net-Worth Divorce

-Before a final judgment in Teaneck, there must be full disclosure of all assets subject to distribution, and this may require investigation and forensic accounting.
-These are typical resources a Teaneck high net-worth divorce attorney might employ during discovery to ensure complete disclosure.
+Before a final judgment, there must be full disclosure of all assets subject to distribution, and this may require investigation and forensic accounting.
+These are typical resources a divorce attorney might employ during discovery to ensure complete disclosure.